JulienOrain/documentation/docs/guides/ci-pipeline/gitlab-pipeline/index.md

 ### Viewing the GitLab CI/CD Pipeline

-When the `.gitlab-ci.yml` is commited to your project on GitLab, a job will be started on the GitLab CI/CD Pipeline.
+When the `.gitlab-ci.yml` is committed to your project on GitLab, a job will be started on the GitLab CI/CD Pipeline.
 This can be viewed by selecting the Pipelines menu entry on the menu panel on the lefthand side of your GitLab Project page: